Medically reviewed by Vicky Davis, FNP

 You may also need to take an antibiotic medication to prevent infection.
 Oh, and SPF is also a must.
 Plus, you will be advised to avoid direct sun exposure for three to six months.

 For your face cream, look for ultra-hydrating ingredients to soothe skin and replenish moisture.
 Squalene, alpha hydroxy acid, lactic acid, hyaluronic acid and jojoba oil are all prime ingredients to consider.
-Hers has a facial moisturizer option that could be good for you.
+Hers has a facial moisturizer and glow oil option that could be good for you.